bkirz/advent-2021/README.md

   This is to help me develop a good understanding of what's available with TypeScript/ES6 out of the box, and lets me run through the secondary exercise of building some higher-level functional tooling in a new language from the ground up.
+- A complete script for a day should emit separate solutions for both parts.
+This is an added challenge to both keep a historical record of the part 1 solution instead of clobbering it for part 2 and as a challenge to extract relevant common components between the two.